Pricing

 If you’re comparing iwoca to alternative providers it’s important to make sure you compare total cost of credit based on how you plan to use the funds, not just the APR.
 For instance, if another lender charges a large upfront fee, their APR may be lower but the fee will still be due if you repay early.
 This means they may work out to be more expensive for shorter periods.

-Here’s an example of how the total cost of credit might compare to the APR for a typical iwoca customer:
+Here’s an example of how the total cost of borrowing might compare to the APR for a typical iwoca customer:

 As you can see, in both scenarios, the total cost of the loan is much lower than the 49% representative APR might suggest.
 Use our interactive calculator to see how much iwoca is likely to cost in practice, based on your amount, rate and duration.

 We offer most iwoca customers a credit line with a maximum term of up to 12 months.
-The table shows how our representative pricing varies according to the credit limit.
+The table shows how our representative pricing varies for different loan terms.

-If you’re not able to make a repayment, please contact us and we’ll work with you to find a manageable alternative.
+If you’re not able to make a repayment, please contact us and we’ll work with you to find a solution.

 We understand that in many cases it will have been a temporary issue so once you do miss a repayment, our Payments team will reach out to you with a reminder and we’ll automatically try to take the payment again.
 Since we expect things to get back on track, we won’t contact any additional guarantors for at least the first 5 days and will wait for 30 days before reporting a missed payment to the credit reference agencies.